MayankSrivastava23/scoreme-scheduler/README.md

-# 🚀 scoreme-scheduler
+# 🚀Scoreme Task Scheduler

 ## 📌 Project Description

-**scoreme-scheduler** is a Spring Boot-based advanced scheduling system designed to solve a complex **multi-constraint task assignment problem** in a distributed compute environment.
+**scoreme-scheduler** is a Spring Boot-based scheduling system that assigns tasks to fixed time slots while satisfying multiple constraints.
+The system is designed to solve a constrained task assignment problem using a custom heuristic scheduling approach implemented in Java.

-The system schedules tasks into fixed time slots while satisfying:

-- Conflict constraints (graph-based task conflicts)
+It handles:

+- Task conflict constraints using a graph-based model
-- Resource constraints (CPU, RAM, GPU, Network)
+- Resource constraints (CPU, RAM, GPU, Network capacity)
-- SLA time windows
+- SLA time window constraints for each task
-- Load-aware scheduling via penalty-based optimization
+- Slot capacity limitations
-- Optimization of a weighted penalty function
+- Cost-based optimization using a penalty function

 It uses a **custom heuristic scheduling algorithm (PRCDSATScheduler)** inspired by DSATUR + greedy local search optimization.